 Uzbekistan is the ultimate destination when you’re backpacking the Silk Road, but it also has a reputation for being difficult to travel through.
-Luckily, Uzbekistan is realizing its tourism potential and has done away with many of the restrictive measures putting tourist off of visiting this amazing country.
+Luckily, Uzbekistan is realizing its tourism potential and has done away with many of the restrictive measures putting tourists off of visiting this amazing country.

 60+ things you need to know before traveling to Uzbekistan

 Things to know before visiting Uzbekistan

 Fall (September – October) is generally considered the best time to visit.
 The summer heat is gone, and harvest season is in full swing, which means plenty of delicious fruits and veggies to be found all over the country!

 Uzbekistan has land border crossings with Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan.
 You’ll have a different experience at each border crossing, so it pays to do a bit of research beforehand.
 Caravanistan is a great resource for all things Central Asia.